1. What is a defibrillator?

 1. What is the “Citizen Responder”?

-The Citizen Responder allows trained volunteers to be alerted by emergency services in case of nearby cardiac arrest in order to help the victim, until help arrives.
+The Citizen Responder allows trained volunteers or not to be alerted by emergency services in case of nearby cardiac arrest in order to help the victim, until help arrives.

 2. Who can be a Citizen Responder?